tailec/blog/_posts/2016-02-13-mvvm-with-rxswift-experiment.markdown

 Someone told me recently,

-_"In read world, view models should work even if you remove user input"_
+> In read world, view models should work even if you remove user input.

 and it gave me an idea of transferring my view models from iOS app to Mac app.

-The apps are performing github repositories search based on query provided by user.
+The both apps are performing github repositories search, based on query provided by user.

 They have only one view model, one model object representing *Repository* and